fawnium/autolang/README.md

 ### User Install

-Currently, *autolang* cannot be installed from the official python package repository (yet).
+Currently, *autolang* cannot be installed from PyPI (yet).
 However, `pip` can still be used to install autolang directly from the GitHub repository.
 This is very similar to normal `pip` package installs, but **you must ensure you have `git` installed on your computer first**.

 #### Setting up a virtual environment (optional, recommended)